ReLoia/TecnoGUI/README.md

 ### Future Features
 Open [the Project](https://github.com/users/ReLoia/projects/6) to see what's planned for the future.

+## Installation

+Install the mod from Modrinth then FabricAPI and YACL as dependency.
+For a better experience ModMenu is suggested because it shows when the mod need to be updated and other useful info.

+### Usage
+The GUI is enabled by default when you enter TecnoCraft and can be toggled by default using `RIGHT-CTRL`.
+The Settings can be opened by default using `RIGHT-ALT`.

 ## Screenshots
 ![2025-01-12_19 30 01](https://github.com/user-attachments/assets/79217475-50be-47a4-a386-126ffb4683c0)

 ## Special Thanks
 - [BananaFructa's Apec](https://github.com/BananaFructa/Apec) - For the inspiration to make this mod.
 - [aaron1998ish](https://github.com/aaron1998ish) - For the `getSidebarLines` method in 1.20.1.